 - Slight swelling of the breasts, especially around the areola and the nipple.

-- Digestive disturbances because of diarrhea or constipation; heartburn.
+- Digestive disturbances such as diarrhea, constipation or heartburn.

 - Constant urge to urinate.

-- Nausea or even vomiting, especially after waking up, usually from the second week onwards.
+- Nausea or even vomiting, especially after waking up.

-- Abhorrence of food, tobacco and certain smells.
+- Aversion to some foods, tobacco and certain smells.